CesarJZO/CesarJZO/readme.md

 # 👋 Hello, I'm César Zárate!

-I am a 22-year-old talented and proactive programmer, passionate about game development, operating systems, and web development.
+I am a 22-year-old talented and proactive programmer, passionate about game and web development.
 I am a project manager and programming director for a small team at [Playstorm Studios](https://playstormstudios.com/).
 I thrive on game development's challenges and creativity, such as critical performance and working with a multidisciplinary team.

 ## 🚀 About Me